artefactual/atom-docs/admin-manual/maintenance/web-analytics.rst

 As of AtoM 2.5, it is possible to track pageviews for individual institutions who are sharing a multi-repository AtoM instance by adding a custom dimension to the tracking ID.
-Adding this dimension will set the authorized form of name from the repository as the dimension value.
+Adding this dimension will set the authorized form of name from the source culture of the repository as the dimension value (e.g. for a repository where the source culture is English but translations into other languages are present, Analytics will use the English form of the authorized form of name).

 * Description pages (all templates) use the repository value (direct or inherited)
 * Actor pages use the maintaining repository value